armbian/build/documentation/H3_mini_faq.md

 Mainlining effort for H3 and Orange Pi's is progressing nicely but since Ethernet support still isn't ready we currently do not provide OS images with vanilla kernel (for the impatient: early patches [here](http://sunxi.montjoie.ovh/patchs_current/) and discussion [there](https://groups.google.com/forum/#!topic/linux-sunxi/ZrVjF74mliY))

 But since we collected a bunch of [necessary H3 patches](https://github.com/igorpecovnik/lib/commit/79c7662a491b46caf07f05880403903dccc33cd1) you're already able to build your own 4.4.x image at this time.
 Just choose Orange Pi Plus as target or Orange Pi H3 for PC/One/2/Lite.
 But please remember that you end up with a rather limited image where just SMP, UART and USB is working.
-The good news: With a GbE Ethernet dongle network gets faster on all Oranges except the Plus and since you can make use of [USB Attached SCSI](http://linux-sunxi.org/USB/UAS) with mainline kernel USB performance also increases.
+The good news: With a GbE Ethernet dongle network gets faster on all Oranges except the Plus and since you can make use of [USB Attached SCSI](http://linux-sunxi.org/USB/UAS) with mainline kernel USB performance also increases when your drive enclosure supports UAS.